Joe Martin (orangutan): Transoceanic shipment and first owners

-According to Camera! and the San Antonio Express, Joe Martin first arrived to the United States in 1911 in San Francisco via Singapore, in a "consignment of animals shipped by Frank Buck" (Note: According to Buck, writing in 1939, "I brought Joe back before the [first] World War...Joe was only 18 in high when I captured him.
-Just a tiny baby, but very intelligent."
-However, suggestions of Frank Buck's involvement may be misinformation.
+According to Camera! and the San Antonio Express, Joe Martin first arrived to the United States in 1911 in San Francisco via Singapore in "aconsignment of animals" to the animal dealer Robison of San Francisco.
+(Note: Publicist Frank Buck claimed to have imported Joe Martin but evidence suggests that this was false.
 Ansel W. Robison told the Saturday Evening Post in 1953 that he had first met Frank Buck in 1915 (after Joe Martin's film career was already well underway).
-At that time, "There was nothing to link [Buck] to animals...except his modest taste for finches.") to the animal dealer Robison of San Francisco.
+At that time, "There was nothing to link [Buck] to animals...except his modest taste for finches.")
 Robison then sold Joe Martin for to a Los Angeles insurance company owner named Sam Behrendt.
 (Note: Behrendt-Lévy Insurance Agency apparently underwrote much of the film industry's insurance in the early 20th century.)
 Behrendt put Joe Martin in an exhibit at Venice Pier called The Missing Link, where he was under the care of animal trainer "Pop" Saunders.
 Saunders had "trained hundreds of animals for the circus arena and for the movies."
+(Journalist Emma-Lindsay Squier referred to Martin's first American trainer as Red Gallagher, though that was likely a pseudonym for Saunders.
+(Note: Emma-Lindsay Squier almost certainly created pseudonyms for both trainers, as the "Pudgy" of her article is without question Curley Stecker.))